Common Defects

 1. Porosity

-• Solidification shrinkage occurs when the molten metal cools too quickly after being injected into the mold.
+- Solidification shrinkage occurs when the molten metal cools too quickly after being injected into the mold.
 The metal shrinks as it solidifies against the cooler mold wall, creating pores in the still-liquid metal away from the wall.

-• Gas porosity refers to pockets formed by air or gas trapped in the mold.
+- Gas porosity refers to pockets formed by air or gas trapped in the mold.
 It can occur due to many conditions, including insufficient venting or material mixing during the mold filling stage.

-Manufacturers can correct these issues by modifying the mold design and/or casting operation to ensure even cooling, reduce shrinkage, or decrease the risk of entrained air.
+Manufacturers can correct these issues by modifying the mold design and/or casting operation to ensure even cooling, reduce shrinkage, or decrease the risk of trapped air.
 The right solution depends on the root cause of porosity.

 2. Blisters

-The solutions for blisters are based on the same principle as the solutions for internal gas porosity: reduce entrained air.
+The solutions for blisters are based on the same principle as the solutions for internal gas porosity: reduce trapped air.
 They may involve cooling the mold at a different rate, adjusting water flow, increasing cooling time, or quenching the component upon ejection from the mold.
 You can also change the temperature of the alloy to reduce the thermal difference between the mold and the metal.

 3. Cold Shuts

-This defect typically occurs because of poor gating system design or lack of material fluidity.
+This die casting defect typically occurs because of poor gating system design or lack of material fluidity.
 Manufacturers can prevent it by modifying the gating system, increasing pour temperatures, or improving the mold’s gas permeability.

 4. Misruns